How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • "Gedelix";

-• "Doctor IOM";
+• "Doctor MOM";

 • "Dry cough medicine."

-How to treat with inhalation?
+How to treat with inhalations?

 Treatment of dry cough with folk remedies

-If the child is not prone to allergic reactions, you can use non-traditional, traditional methods of treatment.
-Almost all of them are safe for the child's body and are not inferior in effectiveness to traditional medicines.
+If the child is not prone to allergic reactions, you can use non-traditional, traditional methods treatment.
+Almost all of them are safe for child's body and are not inferior in effectiveness to traditional medicines.

 Carrots with honey

-To prepare the medicine, you must use freshly squeezed carrot juice (an industrial product will not work).
-For 300 ml of juice, use 100 ml of honey.
-For a strong cough, it is better to use buckwheat or lime honey.
-Mix all components thoroughly and put in the refrigerator.
+To prepare the medicine, you must use freshly squeezed carrot juice(a commercially produced product will not work).
+For 300 ml of juice you should use 100 ml of honey.
+At severe cough It is better to use buckwheat or linden honey.
+Mix all ingredients thoroughly and put in the refrigerator.
 Take 10-15 ml 4 times a day after meals.

 Badger or goose fat

 It is used to rub the chest 2 times a day (morning and evening).
 Rubbing should be done 1.5-2 hours after eating and only if the child does not have a fever.
-If the body temperature is more than 37.2 °, the use of any warming agents, which include badger and goose fat, is contraindicated.
+If the body temperature is more than 37.2°, the use of any warming agents, which include badger and goose fat, is contraindicated.

-Fig decoction
+Fig milk decoction

 Prevention measures